openstack/puppet-openstack-guide/doc/source/testing.rst

 |

-The last command runs beaker tests by installing & testing the OpenStack service.
+The last command runs beaker tests by installing and testing the OpenStack service.